September 13, 2024

 Points Most Commonly Used in Charts

-For most of human and astrology’s history a cast chart consisted of only the Points in the sky that were visible to the naked eye: the Sun, Moon, Mercury, Venus, Mars, Jupiter, and Saturn.
-Uranus was discovered in 1781, Neptune in 1846, and Pluto in 1930 and these planets were added to the charts cast in the last half of the 20th century and today.
-Chiron was discovered in 1977 and has been making its way more and more consistently into new beginner books and websites. askAstrology includes Chiron as a main Point.
+For most of human and astrology’s history, a cast chart consisted of only the Points in the sky that were visible to the naked eye: the Sun, Moon, Mercury, Venus, Mars, Jupiter, and Saturn.
+However, Uranus was discovered in 1781, Neptune in 1846, and Pluto in 1930.
+Consequently, these planets were added to the charts cast in the last half of the 20th century and today.
+Moreover, Chiron was discovered in 1977 and has been making its way more and more consistently into new beginner books and websites.
+Therefore, askAstrology includes Chiron as a main Point.

 Next after this publicity